rawles/edit.tf/README.md

   @voc - as part of their DVB-T system.
 It broadcasted a signal containing teletext to televisions belonging to the participants of the [Chaos Communication Camp 2015](https://events.ccc.de/camp/2015/wiki/Main_Page) in August 2015.
+* The editor was used to prepare the closing screens of BBC Micro demos produced by the demo group [CRTC](http://crtc.tv/), including *Some Nasty Effects*.
+The offline nature of the editor proved useful, since it meant the screen could be prepared while broken down for many hours in Newbury Services on the M4, on the way to the Sundown 2015 party.

 ### Compatibility